isawnyu/PleiadesEntity/README.txt

 Future Improvements
 ----------------------------

-This product will be renamed and refactored to reduce its emphasis on (but not eliminate its suppport for) historical geographic data.
+This product will be refactored to reduce its emphasis on (but not eliminate its suppport for) historical geographic data.
 If you use or subclass this product, keep track of your dependencies!